 Have you ever had just a few hours to explore a city?
 Well, Bergen was this kind of exploration for me.
 With just a few hours in this marvelous city, I had to choose the things to see carefully.
 Below you’ll find some of the most characteristics things to do in Bergen, which are conveniently located close to each other.

 Bergen is the second-largest city in Norway, and it is one of the most beautiful cities in the country.
 Bergen is really easy to get to from many European countries.
 Its airport is connected to more than 70 other cities, and it is a stop for many cruise ships.
 Bergen is surrounded by seven mountains and most of the urban area is on or close to a fjord or bay.

-If you want a quick glance at how Norway looks like, I really recommend spending a few days in Bergen.
-There are a lot of activities to choose from in the surroundings – you can go Segwaying, hiking, mountain-biking, have a fjord-cruise or travel on a day-trip to the famous Troll’s tongue cliff – Trolltunga.
+If you want a quick glance at what Norway looks like, I really recommend spending a few days in Bergen.
+There are a lot of activities to choose from in the surroundings – you can go Segwaying, hiking, mountain-biking, have a fjord cruise, or travel on a day trip to the famous Trolls tongue cliff – Trolltunga.
 Many of the reasons to visit Norway can be uncovered while visiting Bergen.

 Things to do in Bergen